 The results are based in part on tax data supplied by Inland Revenue to Statistics NZ under the Tax Administration Act 1994.
 This tax data must be used only for statistical purposes, and no individual information may be published or disclosed in any other form, or provided to Inland Revenue for administrative or regulatory purposes.

 Any person who has had access to the unit record data has certified that they have been shown, have read, and have understood section 81 of the Tax Administration Act 1994, which relates to secrecy.
 Any discussion of data limitations or weaknesses is in the context of using the IDI for statistical purposes, and is not related to the data’s ability to support Inland Revenue’s core operational requirements.

 In this dashboard, we find that employers in the Northland region had the highest retention rates of new employees, while the Tasman region had the lowest.

-Region is defined by the regional council associate with the employer linked through the business registry.
+Region is defined by the regional council associated with the employer, linked through the business registry.